blynkkk/blynkkk.github.io/Widgets.md

 for device currently selected in Device Selector.
 You can change device in realtime and widgets will get latest values from server.

+**NOTE : ** History graph and webhook widgets not work with device selector yet.

 ## Other

 ### Bridge